Efficacy of a wheatgrass topical application in the treatment of plantar fasciitis. An internet pilot study. (2001)

 The mean +/- (SD) pain at baseline was 6.1 +/-(2.5) and at 12 weeks was 3.25 (2.5).
 There was a significant difference between pain at baseline and 12 weeks, (p <0.05).

-This study resulted from the clinical observation that several patients with plantar fasciitis responded quite rapidly (sometimes in a day or two) to treatment using the wheatgrass-based topical application.
+This study was instigated following the clinical observation that several patients with plantar fasciitis responded quite rapidly (sometimes in a day or two) to treatment using the wheatgrass-based topical application.
 The findings of this study suggest that this application may be a useful and effective adjunct to treatment in some patients.
-Kubota et. al. demonstrated potent anti-inflammatory effects from barley juice.3
+Kubota et. al. demonstrated potent anti-inflammatory effects from application of barley juice.3

 The results of the study are limited by the small numbers of participants, the lack of a control group and by the subjective method of pain measurement by participants.
 A larger, well-controlled study is indicated.